 A Time To Every Purpose Ecc 3: 1 CLICK TITLE FOR AUDIO

+In Ecc 3:1 Solomon wrote, there is a time to every purpose.
 God is extremely precise in his timing for every purpose.
 In Gen 1:14, God set the lights for “days” and for “years.”
 And so he already knows when certain things will happen.
 He has them scheduled.
 Look at few examples:

 God set the time for the flood – Gen 5:22 – Methuselah’s name means, “When he is dead, it shall be sent.”
 Enoch knew something catastrophic was going to happen, thus he walked with God.
 Sure enough, the flood came the year that Methuselah died.
+This is because there is a time to every purpose.

 God set the time for the Exodus – in Gen 15:13 the Lord told Abram that the nation whom his seed would serve was going to afflict his seed four hundred years.
 The nation is Egypt and the affliction started in Gen 21:9 when Ishmael was mocking Isaac, after Isaac was weaned.
 The mocking took place thirty years after Abram first went down to Egypt in Gen 12:10.
 According to Ex 12:40-41, therefore, the entire time of sojourning in Egypt was four hundred and thirty years.
 Abram was born in 1996 BC, he entered Egypt in 1921 BC, when he was 75 years old.
 And the Jews left Egypt in 1491 BC.